Nafis28/Email-To-SMS/README.md

 - [x] User with an approved email sends an email via SendGrid.
 - [x] SendGrid processes the email.
-- [x] On specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the Cloudflare Worker endpoint.
+- [x] On specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the our server endpoint.
-- [x] Cloudflare Worker checks the sender's email against a predefined mapping of email-to-mobile numbers.
+- [x] Server checks the sender's email against a predefined mapping of email-to-mobile numbers.
-- [x] If the sender is approved, Cloudflare Worker triggers an API call to Twilio with the associated mobile number.
+- [x] If the sender is approved, an API call to Twilio with the associated mobile number.
 - [x] Twilio processes the API request and sends an SMS to the mapped mobile number.
 - [x] Test SMS received by the associated recipient.